shaikhsirajudin/Modern-Develoment/README.md

 	 C:\path\1-basic-react>npm install babel-preset-es2015

 	 ````
-	 Or All together you use following command with space as a separator
+	 Or All together you can use following command with space as a separator

 	 ```
 	 C:\path\1-basic-react>npm install --save-dev react react-dom webpack webpack-dev-server babel-loader babel-core babel-preset-es2015 babel-preset-react